14-Day Comfort Safari & Authentic Cultural Experience

 Tour highlights

-This 14-day Comfort Safari & Authentic Cultural Experience provides a wonderful chance to explore the splendor of Tanzania by touring the main parks of the northern circuit and interacting with local tribes.
-You will explore Arusha National Park, Tarangire, Ngorongoro Crater, and Serengeti National Park, where you can witness a rich diversity of wildlife and plant life.
-The region is home to a wide range of wild animals such as lions, elephants, cheetahs, giraffes, zebras, endangered black rhinos, and more.
+This 14-day Comfort Safari & Authentic Cultural Experience provides a wonderful opportunity to appreciate the beauty of Tanzania by exploring the major parks of the northern circuit and engaging with local tribes.
+You will visit Arusha National Park, Tarangire, Ngorongoro Crater, and Serengeti National Park, where there is an abundance of wildlife, flora, and fauna.
+There is a vast array of wild animals, including lions, elephants, cheetahs, giraffes, zebras, endangered black rhinos, and many more.

 Itinerary

-Upon arrival at Kilimanjaro International Airport (JRO) or Arusha Airport (ARK), which caters for domestic flights, you will be greeted by a representative from African Big Cats Safaris who will transport you to your accommodation in Arusha.
-Your overnight stay will be at Mtoni River Lodge.
+Upon arrival at Kilimanjaro International Airport (JRO) or Arusha Airport (ARK), which serves domestic flights, you will be greeted by a representative from African Big Cats Safaris who will transport you to your accommodation in Arusha.
+You will spend the night at Mtoni River Lodge.

 Breakfast